wso2/build-automation-artifacts/slave-setup/README.md

  8. UnlimitedJCEPolicyJDK7.zip
  9. node-v6.10.0-linux-x64.tar.xz

- While the following should be available in /build/worker_installer/slaveSetupFile location in Jenkins master;
+ While the following will be copied from /build/worker_installer/slaveSetupFile location from Jenkins master to the new node;
  1. gpg keys
  2. docker certs
  3. jce_policy-8.zip

+NOTE : docker.sh is use to configure docker in Ubuntu 14.04 version.